top of page

 Place furniture to give a usable surface next to each seat to invite guests to sit, enjoy a drink, and offer a place to set their phones or items.
 One of my favorite ways to test this is to literally sit in every available spot, and ask myself "do I need a small table and lamp here?"

 Here’s an image of our living room on the morning I'm writing this blog.
 The dog's asleep next to my writing spot on the couch with the coffee table top lifted, and there's a kid asleep on the couch on the left.
+Complete with random legos and pillows on the floor.

 best area rug